facebook/jscodeshift/README.md

 # jscodeshift

-jscodeshift is a toolkit for running AST-to-AST codemods over multiple JS files.
+jscodeshift is a toolkit for running codemods over multiple JS files.
 It provides:

 - A runner, which executes the provided transform for each file passed to it.